morganstanley/binlog/doc/UserGuide.md

 On platforms where `path::value_type` is **not** `char` (e.g: on Windows), `path` objects are serialized using the `string` member, which may result in extra memory allocations.

+If C++17 is available, standard variant types can be made loggable:

+    [catchfile test/integration/LoggingVariants.cpp variant]

+To log a variant, every alternative must be loggable.
+The number of alternatives must be less than 256.
+Monostate and valueless-by-exception variants are supported.

 # Tools

 ## bread